tidley/diy-website/README.md

 Effects on scrolling and resizing can be applied by adding a section that represents the new page layout.
 E.g. when a page is moved to mobile layout the menu items might have different classes applied to create the new layout.

-Recognised behaviour [implemented]
+To do [% complete]

-Hidden hamburger to provide GUI change when made to mobile format for opening navigation item menu [NO]
+1. Hidden hamburger to provide GUI change when made to mobile format for opening navigation item menu [0]
+1. Recognise key fields: [0]
+   1. Title
+   1. Menu items
+   1. Headings
+      - Main
+      - Section-1
+   1. Content
+   1. Footer
+1. Detect size of cells [0]
+1. Support desktop and mobile [0]

 ---